Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The primary difference between these two types of headphones is that gaming headsets are intended for gamers, while studio headphones are intended for music professionals like engineers and producers.
 This branches out into plenty of other differences, all of which hold true even if you are comparing high impedance vs low impedance headphones, among others.

-Feel free to use gaming headphones as studio headphones, though account for any EQ-based disparities.
+Feel free to use gaming headphones as studio headphones, though they account for any EQ-based disparities.

 Here are some more differences you can make an informed purchasing decision and move on to other things, like choosing between headphones vs speakers.

 Studio headphones are built to be as close to reality as possible, meaning they give an accurate reading of the source material, without any frills.
 This is great for studio engineers, as creating a proper mix often relies on hearing accurate sound reproductions.
 While the audio quality with studio headphones is far and away better than what is found with gaming headphones, some consumers may prefer headphones that add a bit of audio pizazz via audio drivers and enhanced EQ responses.
-It also goes without saying that neither of these feature active noise canceling technology, if you are comparing earmuffs vs noise-canceling headphones.
+It also goes without saying that neither of these features active noise-canceling technology if you are comparing earmuffs vs noise-canceling headphones.

 Can you game using studio headphones?